-The average casino dealer deals from 500 to 600 hands per hour.
-Blackjack tables have room for 7 players, while the dealer always receives a hand.
-This means any given deal has 8 hands in it.
-With 8 deals per hand, you can expect to see about 60 to 75 hands per hour, or just over 1 per minute.
+The average casino dealer deals 500 to 600 hands per hour.
+Blackjack tables have room for seven players, while the dealer always receives a hand.
+This means any given deal has eight hands in it.
+With eight deals per hand, you can expect to see about 60 to 75 hands per hour, or just over one per minute.
 Online casino software allows much quicker deals, either through the auto-play function or through multi-hand blackjack (some up to 50 or 100 hands at a time).
 Since the casino has a house edge in blackjack (however slight), it’s to the advantage of the casino to deal cards as quickly as possible.
 Conversely, it’s to your disadvantage to increase the speed of deals.

-I’ve heard of multiple old school blackjack players using this method to pick a table in a casino.
+We’ve heard of multiple old-school blackjack players using this method to pick a table in a casino.
 The idea is that a table without as many chips has a dealer having a bad day, because those chips have been given away to players.
-Some players swear by this method.
-I’ll say this method isn’t 100% by any means.
+Some players swear by this method but it isn’t 100% by any means.
 You’ve seen pit bosses come along and collect chips from a dealer with a lot of them before, so other reasons exist for a table having fewer chips.
 That isn’t to say this method of selecting tables has no merits, but unless you’ve seen every hand played, it’s hard to know exactly why a table’s chip stack is low.
 Some players look for players with lots of chips or even the table with the most smiling players, but you should know these are hardly scientific ways to find a table.
-Luck, chance, and happenstance characterize all gambling trips.
+Luck, chance and happenstance characterize all gambling trips.

-A “rich deck” is a card counters term to describe a deck with a disproportionate amount of aces and 10s in the deck.
+A “rich deck” is a card counter’s term to describe a deck with a disproportionate number of aces and tens in the deck.
 This is considered the best thing for card counters, because this is when they play at an advantage and make larger bets.

-Casinos bar card counters from playing in their establishment, if they catch them.
+Casinos bar card counters from playing in their establishment if they catch them.
 It is not illegal for someone to count cards in a casino, so casinos cannot call the cops or engage in illegal activities to dissuade players from counting cards.
-A casino has the right to refuse to let a gambler play at a casino, so those caught will be escorted to the door.
+A casino, though, has the right to refuse to let a gambler play at their establishment, so those caught will be escorted to the door.
 The casino might take your picture and place you in a database of known card counters–the so-called black book.

 Surrendering is not a sucker move in blackjack, though many beginning players surrender too often.
 If a player knows when to surrender and uses this rule wisely, then the player’s expected return and payout increases.
 Study basic strategy charts for “blackjack surrender” to become aware of when to make this move.